physical-computation/sunflower-embedded-system-emulator/benchmarks/source/shaotuanesl/README.md

 1. After the emulator startup, load the configuration file `infer.m` which specifies the power consumption, supply voltage and clock frequency of the microprocessor ARM Cortex M0+.
 You can type `load infer.m` directly in the terminal if you're still in the `sunflower-simulator/benchmarks/source/shaotuanesl/invariant` directory.

-1. The results will be saved in a output file `sunflower.out`.
+1. The results will be saved in an output file `sunflower.out`.
 Open `sunflower.out` with a text editor, and you will see the results similar as:

 ```
 Tag NODE0_LOGMARK_TAG_1{